JamesDevlin5/Sql-Format/README.md

 The lexer library must be downloaded, but it's only one file.
 The makefile calls `curl` to handle this.
 Otherwise, python3 is the only requirement to run this program.

+## Testing

+PyTest is used as the testing library.
+Tests are defined in `test_fmt.py`.

+All the tests can be run via: `pytest test_fmt.py`

+## ToDo

+- Write to file *inplace*
+- Optimize string set-membership test